IBM/aspera-cli/README.md

 > **Note:** `select` filters selected elements from the result of API calls, while the `query` parameters gives filtering parameters to the API when listing elements.

-#### entity identifier
+#### Entity identifier

-When a command is executed on a single entity, the entity is identified by a unique identifier that follows the command: e.g. `ascli aoc admin res user show 1234` where `1234` is the user identifier.
+When a command is executed on a single entity, the entity is identified by a unique identifier that follows the command: e.g. `ascli aoc admin res user show 1234` where `1234` is the user's identifier.

 > **Note:** The legacy option `id` is deprecated: `--id=1234` as it does not provide the possibility to have sub-entities.

-Only some commands provide the following capability: If the entity can also be uniquely identified by a name, then the name can be used instead of the identifier, using the **percent selector**: `ascli aoc admin res user show %name:john` where `john` is the user name.
+Only some commands provide the following capability:
+If the entity can also be uniquely identified by a name, then the name can be used instead of the identifier, using the **percent selector**: `ascli aoc admin res user show %name:john` where `john` is the user name.

 Syntax: `%<field>:<value>`